Benefits of Drink-Free Days: The Science and How to Stick

 A new category of evening drinks goes beyond taste.
 These use specific compounds to actively support relaxation.

 Tart cherry juice is the standout.
-It preserves your body's tryptophan supply (the precursor to melatonin) by blocking an enzyme that would otherwise break it down.
-A clinical trial found that 240ml morning and evening added 84 minutes of sleep per night compared to placebo.
-That's not a marketing claim.
-That's polysomnography data.
+It preserves your body's tryptophan supply (the precursor to melatonin) by inhibiting an enzyme called indoleamine 2,3-dioxygenase (IDO) that would otherwise break it down.
+A small pilot trial of older adults with chronic insomnia found that 240ml of tart Montmorency cherry juice morning and evening added 84 minutes of sleep per night compared to placebo, measured by polysomnography.
+Only eight people completed the study, so it's promising rather than proven — but the biochemistry holds up.

-Magnesium supports GABA production, your brain's main "calm down" neurotransmitter.
+Magnesium supports GABA production, your brain's main "calm down" neurotransmitter, and shows anxiolytic-like effects through the benzodiazepine/GABA(A) receptor site in animal models.
 It reduces muscle tension and neuronal excitability.

-L-theanine, the amino acid in green tea, promotes alpha brain waves associated with relaxed alertness.
+L-theanine, the amino acid in green tea, increases alpha brain-wave activity associated with relaxed alertness.
 Calm without drowsy.

-Chamomile (specifically the flavonoid apigenin) binds to GABA receptors for mild sedation.
+Chamomile (specifically the flavonoid apigenin) binds to the benzodiazepine site on GABA receptors for mild anxiolytic effect.
 There's a reason your nan swore by chamomile tea.

 The DIY route